 Sea to Sky Gondola Guided Tours

-Free educational guided tours take place a couple of times each day.
-They last for about 45 minutes, take place along the 400 metre long Spirit Trail, and include information on the local history and natural environment.
-They are excellent and highly recommended.
+Free educational guided tours take place a couple of times each day most years.
+They last for about 45 minutes and take place along the 400-metre long Spirit Trail.
+They include information about the local history and natural environment.
+The tours are excellent and highly recommended.

-TIP: Don’t miss the free guided tours – they are included with the price of admission and are highly informative and educational.
+TIP: Don’t miss the free guided tours when they’re available.
+They are included with the price of admission and are highly informative and educational.
 You won’t be disappointed!

 Sea to Sky Gondola in Winter

-In the winter season, in years when there’s snow, the Sea to Sky Gondola offers snowshoeing (along the summer hiking trails), tubing in their tube park and access to some incredible back-country skiing.
+In the winter season, in years when there’s snow, the Sea to Sky Gondola offers snowshoeing (along the summer hiking trails), tubing in the tube park and access to some incredible back-country skiing.

-Admission to the Sea to Sky Gondola isn’t cheap, but if you go on a sunny day, join the guided tour and stay for at least a couple of hours, it’s still good value.
+Admission to the Sea to Sky Gondola isn’t cheap, but if you go on a sunny day, stay for at least a couple of hours, it’s still good value.
 The views are truly spectacular and world-class.

 - 5 and Under: Free

-For people wanting to hike up but catch a ride down in the non-snowy months, the cost is $10 per person.
-For $10 dogs can also go down on the gondola, but can’t catch a ride up.
+For people wanting to hike up but catch a ride down in the non-snowy months, the cost is about $19.05 per person.
+For the same price dogs can also go down on the gondola, but can’t catch a ride up.

 What’s in the Area